Winter is just around the corner and with it comes cold temperatures and snow.

 This is a very important valve to know about and the one you need to be concerned with most.
 If there was a pipe burst, for example, your first action should be to go turn off this water valve.
 The reason behind this is that if you do not turn off the main water supply, even if it’s just a small pipe burst, it will completely fill up your home within minutes.

 A pipe burst can happen anytime and could lead to major destruction in both monetary and structural damages to your property if it isn’t immediately stopped… So make sure you know where the main water shut-off is!

 Get help from a professional

 The best way to avoid plumbing problems in winter is to call a professional plumber.
-A faulty pipe can lead to serious damage or leaks that will require an extensive repair or replacement.
+A faulty pipe can lead to serious damage or leaks that will require extensive repair or replacement.
 If you find your pipes clogged, frozen, or leaking, don’t just ignore the problem, call a licensed plumber for help.